 Apparently it’s very normal and common that they take out any built up emotions on the people they feel most comfortable with and that would be YOU!
 Even on the days you think you’ve nailed it by bringing them a donut for afternoon tea they’ll lose their mind because it is the wrong coloured icing.
 Buckle up for a few rough weeks – we promise it does improve!

-We hate to say it but there’s a 99% chance that you will receive a letter home in the first term about these critters and your child may even get them – ours did!
+We hate to say it but there’s a 99% chance that you will receive a letter home at some point about these critters and your child may even get them – ours did!
 It’s the four letter work that strikes fear into even the most seasoned of school mums but it’s par for the course unfortunately!
 You can read more about our first time dealing with it here!

 There’s likely to be a kindy kid already reading novels and another with handwriting like your grandmother’s.
 Don’t stress about it – give your kid time to find their groove as they all progress at a different pace and are ‘better’ at certain things than others.
 It is what it is.
 There are some seriously bright kids out there and there are some seriously coached kids out there too.
 Run your own race and try as hard as you can to focus on your own child’s development.
 The majority of teachers are brilliant and skilfully work with all levels and children.
 But if you have a legitimate concern about your child, definitely speak with them.